-Global chip shortage affecting production was one of the top news in 2021.
+Global chip shortage affecting production was one of the top news in 2021–culminating in the Chip War.
 It has affected 200 downstream sectors ranging from smartphones to automobiles.
-Why does it persist so long?
+Why does it persist for so long?
 Why cannot someone aggressively invest and profit from the supply shortfall?
 Unfortunately, it’s not within reach of a single company or a country like the USA, Japan, or China.
 The globally distributed semiconductor value chain demands collaboration across thousands of suppliers.
 Its eight value chain layers are spread over twelve nodes, forming a global ecosystem.
 The semiconductor industry value chain is truly globally distributed indeed.
 This review finds that each segment of the semiconductor value chain has, on average, 25 countries involved in the direct supply chain.
 Besides, 23 countries are engaged in supporting market functions.
-A semiconductor product could cross international borders approximately 70+ times from concept to component– traveling on an average of 25,000 miles.
+A semiconductor product could cross international borders approximately 70+ times from concept to component– traveling 25,000 miles(average).

 In this article, semiconductor refers to integrated circuits (ICs) or chips.
 These highly specialized devices form the backbone for any electronic or computer product.
 Nowadays, they also form the backbone of conventional products, like automobiles.
 Chips are miniaturized circuits comprising thousands, millions, or billions, depending on the complexity, transistors, diodes, capacitors, and resistors.
 They are layered like multi-storeyed buildings on tiny silicon chips, just a few square millimeters in area.
 Due to their importance, semiconductors are the world’s fourth most traded product, just after crude oil, motor vehicles and components, and refined oil.
 Among significant products, Smartphones are at the top, consuming as high as 25.3 percent of semiconductors produced in 2019.
 It has been spreading in almost all industrial products, making automobiles the consumer of 9.8% of the global output of semiconductors in 2019.